top of page

 Man in a suit sits solemnly in a dimly lit room on a chair, surrounded by darkness, creating a mysterious and tense atmosphere.

 Like every great Hollywood movie, we need to do a follow-up.
 My previous blog about film production skills being helpful for a CSM, Leave the cannoli, take the CSM with Film production experience.
 Scaling Customer Success, though, is another kind of challenge.
-It’s like making The Godfather Part II, higher stakes, more characters, bigger ambitions.
+It’s like making The Godfather Part II: higher stakes, more characters, bigger ambitions.
 And just when you think you’ve got the formula figured out, something new enters the frame: AI.

 Act I: Franchise Thinking - Building the Customer Universe

 Every great film franchise depends on continuity and connection.
-(I'm looking at you, Hollywood) The audience, or in our case, the customers, wants to feel that every chapter builds on the last.
+(I'm looking at you, Hollywood!)
+The audience, or in our case, the customers, wants to feel that every chapter builds on the last.

 The CSM’s job is to maintain that thread.
-To ensure that every customer interaction, from onboarding to renewal, feels like part of a larger narrative.
+They ensure that every customer interaction, from onboarding to renewal, feels like part of a larger narrative.
 The story shouldn’t reset every time a contract renews; it should evolve.

 Man in a brown suit with a mustache stands on an old urban street, surrounded by blurred figures and historic buildings, reflecting a vintage mood.